-His replacement was Dr. Robert Anderson, a Dublin born lawyer who had been brought to London in 1876 as part of an intelligence branch to combat the threat of Fenian terrorism.
+Anderson was a Dublin born lawyer who had been brought to London in 1867 as part of an intelligence branch to combat the threat of Fenian terrorism.

 In his memoirs The Lighter Side of My Official Life Anderson wrote of his appointment:-